 This Court granted certiorari on this very question in Adoptive Couple v.
 Baby Girl, but ultimately decided the case on other grounds.
 133 S.Ct.
 2552, 2560 (2013).

 This question continues to divide state courts, including those of last resort.
-The New Jersey Supreme Court and Oklahoma Supreme Court have held that the Indian Child Welfare Act does not create parental rights for biological fathers when state law does not otherwise recognize that right.
-But state courts of last resort in Alaska and South Carolina have held that the Indian Child Welfare Act requires biological fathers be given certain rights regardless of state law.
-Agreeing with these courts-but going a step further than they had gone-the court below determined that courts must apply a previously unknown federal "reasonableness" standard in determining paternity.
-This division creates confusion among courts, biological parents, and adoptive parents, substantially extending the amount of time before a child's home is finally determined.
+The New Jersey Supreme Court and Oklahoma Supreme Court have held that the Indian Child Welfare Act does not create parental rights for biological fathers when state law does not otherwise recognize that right.1 But state courts of last resort in Alaska and South Carolina have held that the Indian Child Welfare Act requires biological fathers be given certain rights regardless of state law.2 Agreeing with these courts-but going a step further than they had gone-the court below determined that courts must apply a previously unknown federal "reasonableness" standard in determining paternity.3 This division creates confusion among courts, biological parents, and adoptive parents, substantially extending the amount of time before a child's home is finally determined.

-2. This issue is obviously of substantial importance to the Applicants: if the decision below stands, they will face a litigation challenge, from the claimed biological father, to their right to adopt a child whom they welcomed into their home three years ago, and have loved ever since.
-This issue is also of substantial importance to other adoptive parents of Native American
+2. This issue is obviously of substantial importance to the Applicants: if the decision below stands, they will face a litigation challenge, from

-&lt;sup>1 In re Adoption of a Child of Indian Heritage, 543 A.2d 925, 932 (N.J.
+$^{^1}$ In re Adoption of a Child of Indian Heritage, 543 A.2d 925, 932 (N.J.
 1988); In re Adoption of Baby Boy D, 742 P.2d 1059, 1064 (Okla.
 1985) (eroded on other grounds in In re Baby Boy L., 103 P.3d 1099 (Okla.
 2004)).

-&lt;sup>2 Bruce L. v.
+2 Bruce L. v.
 W.E., 247 P.3d 966, 979 (Alaska 2011); Adoptive Couple v.
 Baby Girl, 731 S.E.2d 550, 559-560 (S.C.
 2012), reversed on other grounds, 133 S. Ct.
 2552 (2013).

-&lt;sup>3 In re Adoption of B.B., \\\\ P.3d. \\\; 2017 UT 59.
+3 In re Adoption of B.B., P.3d. ; 2017 UT 59.

-children: if this Court does not resolve the conflict among the state courts, many such parents will have to attempt to satisfy both state-law standards for terminating the rights of biological parents and some vague and undefined "federal" standard such as that adopted by the Utah Supreme Court.
+the claimed biological father, to their right to adopt a child whom they welcomed into their home three years ago, and have loved ever since.
+This issue is also of substantial importance to other adoptive parents of Native American children: if this Court does not resolve the conflict among the state courts, many such parents will have to attempt to satisfy both state-law standards for terminating the rights of biological parents and some vague and undefined "federal" standard such as that adopted by the Utah Supreme Court.
 And the mere lack of clarity on this question will deter potential adoptive parents from adopting Native American children who urgently need stable homes.

 The Utah Supreme Court's position is also indefensible on the merits: As noted in the two-Justice dissent, paternity has "never been a creature of federal law[.]"
-In re Adoption of B.B., \\\\ P.3d. \\\; 2017 UT 59, ¶ 163 (Lee, A.C.J., dissenting).
+In re Adoption of B.B., P.3d. ; 2017 UT 59, ¶ 163 (Lee, A.C.J., dissenting).
 And, as Petitioners will show in their petition, the ICWA did "not create an independent federal adoption regime," id. ¶ 160, but rather "recognized [state] jurisdiction over Indian child custody proceedings," id. ¶ 159 (quoting 25 U.S.C. § 1901(5)).
 Nor is the majority's vague "reasonableness" standard likely to produce consistent results.
 Id. ¶ 100 (Lee, A.C.J., dissenting).

 3. To adequately present these and perhaps other issues for the Court's consideration, undersigned counsel needs additional time.
-Counsel has recently been occupied with a number of other matters, including various matters before this Court and several other courts, and has been unable to complete the research and analysis necessary to prepare the petition.
+Counsel has recently been occupied with a number of other matters, including various matters pending or soon to be pending before this Court, and has been unable to complete the research and analysis necessary to prepare the petition.